Understanding The Parks Canada Lake Louise Shuttle (2025)

 What If I’m Staying at a Hotel in Lake Louise?

-Yes, you can bring your kayak, canoe, or stand-up paddleboard to Lake Louise, and since you can still park at Lake Louise (unlike Moraine Lake), it is much easier to get your personal watercraft to Lake Louise.
-If you get parking at the Lake Louise Lakeshore, you can walk your watercraft from the parking area to Lake Louise, which is about a 5-minute walk.
-Though keep in mind there is no public boat launch, so you may have to awkwardly find one.
+You can bring your kayak, canoe, or stand-up paddleboard to Lake Louise since you can still park there.
+Unlike Moraine Lake, getting your personal watercraft on the lake is much easier.
+If you get parking at the Lake Louise Lakeshore, you can walk your watercraft from the parking area to Lake Louise, about a 5-minute walk.

-If you are utilizing the Lake Louise shuttle, you can bring inflatable kayaks and stand-up paddleboards on the shuttle as long as space is available.
+However, there is no public boat launch, so you may have to awkwardly find one.
+If you use the Lake Louise shuttle, you can bring inflatable kayaks and stand-up paddleboards in bags on the shuttle as long as space is available.
 You may also rent a canoe from the Lake Louise boathouse.

 Is the Lake Louise Shuttle Pet Friendly?

 Certified assistance animals are allowed on board, and owners should be prepared to show the animal’s verification of training.
 Passengers are permitted to bring their pets on board free of charge.

 These pets must be placed in a secure carrier designed for animal transportation and small enough to fit on the owner’s lap.

-If you have a larger dog, Wow Banff can accommodate them.
-Fairview Limo also can transport larger dogs at an extra cost, while smaller dogs that can fit on your lap are free!
+If you have a larger dog, Fairview Limo is the only company we know of that will transport larger dogs at an extra cost, while smaller dogs that can fit on your lap are free!

 Are Strollers Permitted on the Lake Louise Shuttle?